 Circles are seen with no endings, in many cultures they are interpreted as signs for endlessness.
 They also represent freedom of movement and for these reasons, they can be associated with community, perfection, and completeness.

 Rectangles and squares are more stable shapes.
 They can’t be moved easily, and security can be associated with these shapes.
 Sometimes, considering a light tilt can bring more energy to these elements.
 The rectangles are very common online.
 They are everywhere, forming the borders around areas, the shapes of buttons and even the dimensions of our screens.

 Triangles can represent stability, and also instability when flipped.
 They can imply directions as they are arrows at their most basic, and therefore can also indicate movement.
-In the western societies the number three is very liked, and because of that they are often associated with religion, mystic, and other spiritual concepts.
+In western societies, the number three is very liked, and because of that, they are often associated with religion, mystic, and other spiritual concepts.

 Shapes can be used broadly to show your vision and message.
 The most important thing is that we must use them in the right way.
-In recent years there have been a strong movement away from an over-busy background, and for that reason it’s better not to use too many shapes.
+In recent years there has been a strong movement away from an over-busy background, and for that reason, it’s better not to use too many shapes.